ovh/docs/pages/web_cloud/web_hosting/hosting_technical_specificities/guide.en-gb.md

 ---
-title: 'Technical specifications of Web Hostings'
+title: "Technical specifications of Web Hostings"
-excerpt: 'Find out details about the technical capabilities of your Web Hosting plan '
+excerpt: "Find out details about the technical capabilities of your Web Hosting plan"
-updated: 2022-11-18
+updated: 2023-11-29
 ---

 ## Objective